AggelikiChal/AggelikiChal.github.io/_pages/scientific_managment_activities.md

 -  <A href="http://www.corelab.ntua.gr/acac18/">ACAC'18</A>, <A href="http://www.corelab.ntua.gr/acac19/">ACAC'19</A>, <A href="https://www.corelab.ntua.gr/acac21/">ACAC'21</A>, <A href="https://www.corelab.ntua.gr/acac22/">ACAC'22</A>, <A href="http://www.sci.brooklyn.cuny.edu/~zachos/nycac_2021/">NYCAC'21</A>, <A href="http://www.sci.brooklyn.cuny.edu/~zachos/nycac_2022/">NYCAC'22</A>, <A href="https://www.corelab.ntua.gr/athecrypt2018/">AtheCrypt 2018</A>, <A href="https://www.corelab.ntua.gr/athecrypt2019/">AtheCrypt 2019</A>, <A href="https://www.corelab.ntua.gr/athecrypt2020/">AtheCrypt 2020</A>, <A href="https://www.corelab.ntua.gr/athecrypt2021/">AtheCrypt 2021</A>, and <A href="https://www.corelab.ntua.gr/athecrypt2022/">AtheCrypt 2022</A>
 </p>

--I served as the manager of the <A href="https://corelab.ntua.gr/seminar/archive/2020-2021.html">Corelab seminar</A> from 2015 to 2022, and I have been the coordinator of the <A href="https://icetcs.github.io/seminar/">ICE-TCS seminar</A> from 2023 to 2025.

 ## Student supervision